-

 How do you fix a noisy pilot light?

-If your appliance’s pilot light is making a noise, there are several ways to fix it.
-Sometimes the problem can be fixed with a simple adjustment, while other times you may need to replace the entire light assembly.
+If your fireplace’s pilot light is making a noise, there are several ways to fix it.
+Sometimes the problem can be fixed with a simple adjustment.
+Other times, you may need to replace the entire light assembly.

 Regardless of the cause, troubleshooting and fixing any noisy pilot lights will require some skill and patience.